Quickstart Guide

 entry point)

-To run the gateway on standard HTTP/HTTPS ports (80 and 443), update your configuration as follows:
+To run on standard HTTP/HTTPS ports, update your config:

 version: 2